softwaresaved/distance-consultancy/Governance.md

 Questions:

 * Are older Distance versions supported?
+  *  No, we recommend people update
 * Are the R packages supported?
+  *  Yes, via Googlegroup
 * Are in-development versions cloned from GitHub supported?
+  *  Not really
 * Are the extras supported?
+  *  No

 As there have been issues with users being reluctant to use Bugzilla, users can be told to submit all feature requests and bug reports go via GoogleGroup.
 For these, a team member can then raise a ticket.